‘Peace’ is a seemingly simple concept. But how would you define it?

 The Visualising Peace project is directed by Alice König and supported by a team of students from a wide range of disciplines, all studying together as part of a ‘Vertically Integrated Project’.

-Read more about our team and explore our research and growing portfolio of outputs by browsing this website.
+Read more about our team and explore our research and growing portfolio of outputs by browsing this website, and by reading the report below.
 You can also follow us on InstagramTwitter and Facebook, and you can email us directly at [email protected].